filip12724/filip12724/README.md

 ---

 ## 👨‍🎓 About Me
 I’m a final‑year ICT College student in Serbia, specializing in backend development with PHP, Laravel, and Vue.js for frontend.
-I’m passionate about learning, and I firmly believe PHP remains a powerful, versatile language for modern web applications.
+I’m also passionate about learning.

 ---